Can You Eat Tofu if You Have a Fatty Liver?

-Now, let’s get a bit more in depth with tofu and learn why it is good for fatty liver disease, how much should you have daily (and which types) and everything else you should know about this food.
+But let’s not stop at “yes” and get a bit more in-depth to learn why it is good for NALFD, how much you should have daily (and which types), and everything else you should know about this food.

 Let’s start with the first things first, though.